adamshand/adam.nz/README.md

 My personal website: https://adam.nz

-Initially written as a way to learn Svelte 4, TypeScript and PocketBase.
-Now upgraded to Svelte 5 and SvelteKit.
+Initially written as a way to learn Svelte 4, SvelteKit, TypeScript and PocketBase.

+Upgraded mid-2024 learn to Svelte 5 Runes.

 Slowly taking on a life of it's own.